World Channel: Operations

 The network is available to stations that are member of APT and NETA (formerly available to PBS's National Program Service subscribers and PBS Plus members).
 Affiliation fees of 4 levels from $5,500 to $32,000 a year which only cover 50% of the channel's cost.
-Stations are required to broadcast half of the network's broadcast day in order to retain their affiliation, thus many member stations with limited channel capacity usually carry the network in a 50/50 split with Create (as both networks maintain looping schedules).
+Many member stations with limited channel capacity usually carry the network in a 50/50 split with Create (as both networks maintain looping schedules).
 Cost are kept down as the channel uses rights and content previously available.
 Programming has come from PBS, NETA, APT and ITVS International.

 Programs

 World shows a core three-hour documentary block four times a day with other programs circulate in the other 12 hours.
 This gives viewers increased chances to see a program, which might be shown from 4 to 8 times a week.

 Current programming

 Stations may also choose to place their own programming, such as local government hearings and events, on their subchannel at local discretion.